 📍 Calle de Embajadores, 42 (Mercado de San Fernando, stall: 4)

-La Alquimia was born in 2022 and as Julieta Pasella (co-founder) explains to Madrid Secreto they started “in a totally unexpected and clandestine way (…) with wine, beers and some cheese left over from my wedding”.
+La Alquimia was born in 2022 and as Julieta Pasella (co-founder) explains to Madrid Secreto they started “in a totally unexpected and clandestine way (…) with wine, beers and some cheeses left over from my wedding”.

 📍 Calle de San Lucas, 15 (downtown)